jqassis14/Terraform-on-Azure-Architectures/terraformProjectChatGPT/Multi Regional Web Application/Readme.md

 This project is a Multi-Regional Web applicaiton in Azure.

+The project was proposed by ChatGPT, though every line of code is my own, including all code in the "WebAppFiles" folder.

 Components include

 1. Two Azure Resource groups, one in the East US and West US regions